 Reach back, line, and angle

 Those throws that go way higher than you wanted (and much shorter) are the product of dropping the disc down to knee level when you pull the disc back and releasing it at eye level.
-There are, of course, times when you want this type of line, but not often, and never as exaggerated.
+There are, of course, times when you want this type of line, but not often, and rarely as exaggerated.
 For most throws the flatter, the better.

 If you are right-handed and your main issue is the disc always cutting immediately to the left, you’re likely holding and throwing the disc at an angle where the edge you’re gripping is much higher than the opposite edge.
 If you’re trying to get a nice flat, straight flight, both edges should be the same distance from the ground from reach-back to release.
 The follow-through should reinforce this angle as well.

-Speaking of pulling the disc back, that’s the final basic building block I’ll cover today.
+Speaking of pulling the disc back, that’s the final basic building block I’ll cover here.
 Most players that are having issues with distance (as in, not enough), in addition to whatever other flaws they have, don’t hardly reach back with the disc at all.
 It’s very common for a player to keep the disc close to his/her body or curl back it around the body rather than reaching all the way back on the flat, level line I just described.
 This one change is often enough to increase distance by 20 percent or more, and also can act as a catalyst for improved weight transfer as well.

 To go to the baseball example one more time, recall the first time someone taught you to hit.
 One of the first things you heard was “keep your hands back.”
 In baseball and in disc golf, reaching back as far as possible generates more speed on the throw/swing, and speed equals power.
 Pretty simple physics, really.

 Here is the way I always teach new players to throw a backhand shot.

 I don’t even talk about run-up at this point, for reasons I’ve already discussed.
 Even if you’ve played for years you may want to give it a try and see if it results in improved balance, distance, accuracy and eventually, scores: